nazpashaei/DiCE_2025_08_13/README.md

         file = "data.RDS",
         compress = FALSE)

-#### Parameters
-- `data`: A list of two data frames containing gene expression data with a class label at the last column and a list of information about DEGs analysis.
+#########Parameters
+--data: A list of two data frames:
+*data – A data frame containing gene expression values.
+Gene symbols should be column names, and the last column must  contain class labels (e.g., "Tumor", "Normal").
+*topGenes – A data frame with results from differential expression analysis.
+Expected columns: Gene.symbol, adj.P.Val, and logFC.

-- `regulation_status`: A character Value indicating the regulation status of genes.
-It must be one of the following:
+--regulation_status: A character string indicating which genes to consider based on their regulation status.
+Must be one of:
-  - `"Up"`: For upregulated genes.
-  - `"Down"`: For downregulated genes.
+"Up": Upregulated genes
+"Down": Downregulated genes
-  - `"Both"`: For both upregulated and downregulated genes.
+"Both": Both upregulated and downregulated genes

+--species: A character string specifying the organism.
+Must be one of:
+"human"
+"mouse"
+"rat"

 ## Run Differential Centrality-Ensemble Analysis
 library(DiCE)